Tubridy

 After Dad’s retirement in 1992, they moved back to the family home (which had been rented).
 He passed away in October 2002.

 Dad became interested in sailing after moving here in the late 1950s.
 We had several sailboats, but the one I remember the best was a wooden sailboat named Argo, after the Greek hero Jason and the Argonaut’s boat.
-I fondly remember sleeping overnight in the boat where he would read us parts of the tales at an early age.
-Later he learned to fly, and we took several family trips flying in a rented plane to the Bahamas and to our relatives.
+I fondly remember sleeping overnight in the boat, where he would read us parts of the tales at an early age.
+Later, he learned to fly, and we took several family trips flying in a rented plane to the Bahamas and our relatives.
 He loved to play bridge.
 He and Mom played with other couples and always played at lunch with other rocket scientists.
 He kept that up in retirement, playing weekly at the local senior center.
 My Dad was always interested in learning and did much reading- fiction and non-fiction.

 He always had his eyes on the stars.
 He was a Steely-Eyed Spaceman!